khushisingh39/Portfolio-Website/README.md

 - [Technologies Used](#technologies-used)

 ## Introduction
-I'm Khushi Singh, a sophomore pursuing a Bachelor of Technology in Computer Science with a specialization in Artificial Intelligence at Banasthali Vidyapith.
+I'm Khushi Singh, a pre-final year student pursuing a Bachelor of Technology in Computer Science with specialization in Artificial Intelligence at Banasthali Vidyapith.
 This portfolio website serves as a digital representation of my journey, skills, and achievements.

 ## Features
 - **About Me:** Learn more about my background, education, and philosophy.